 You can work through this program on a full-time or part-time basis.
 Courses are offered during the day, evening, and online to accommodate working students.
 Students who want to continue their health service education and pursue a doctoral degree will complete a thesis as part of this program, bringing the total credit hours to 39.
 Students who do not plan to pursue a doctoral degree will choose an elective to take, bringing their credit hours to 36.

 Average Net Price

 A Jesuit Catholic University in the Denver, Colorado mountains, Regis University’s main mission is to “build a more just and humane world through transformative education at the frontiers of faith, reason, and culture.”
-Students from all faith and cultural backgrounds attend RU with a common purpose of building a better society.
-With a small student-to-teacher ratio of just 13:1, RU’s award-winning faculty give students the knowledge and skills they need to pursue their academic goals.
+Students from all faith and cultural backgrounds attend RU with the common purpose of building a better society.
+With a small student-to-teacher ratio of just 13:1, RU’s award-winning faculty gives students the knowledge and skills they need to pursue their academic goals.

 RU offers a Master of Science in health services administration for driven individuals who want to become leaders in the healthcare industry.
 This program entails courses in finance, organizational ethics, operations, and research and technology management to give students a deeper understanding of the social and ethical issues in healthcare.
 Each class is eight weeks long, and most students complete this program in 18-24 months.

 The 36-credit hour program includes core requirements, electives, and a Master’s thesis project.
 While two years of work experience in a health care management setting is preferred, students who do not have a background in healthcare are welcome to apply.
 If accepted, they will take HSA 610 Health Care Delivery Systems to get caught up on history, policy, and current healthcare topics.